9 Dawn Dish Soap Hacks For Your Home

 One of them is to help stop the spread of poison ivy.
 I don’t recommend Dawn for this.
 First of all, poison ivy is NOT spread from the oozy stuff that comes out of the blisters after you’ve gotten a poison ivy rash.

 I know this because I have had poison ivy several times and the doctor tells me so every time I have to go get steroids when the rash gets infected.
+The rash is sort of time released.
+You can’t stop the spreading.
+It’s going to happen.
+Dawn isn’t going to stop it.

 You can try using Dawn immediately after you’ve been exposed to poison ivy to get the wickedly sticky oil off of your skin, but a soap made specifically for poison ivy oil will work better.